BigIan1969/polari/chapter06.md

 D. 5

-9. If you subtract Trey from Daiture, what is the result?
+9. What does "I'll meet you outside the bungery at trey" mean?

-A. 2
+A. I'll meet you outside the pub at two

-B. 5
+B. I'll meet you outside the pub at three

-C. 7
+C. I'll meet you outside the pub at seven

-D. 9
+D. I'll meet you outside the pub at nine

 10. If you subtract Setter from Kenza, what is the result?